 National Returns Day Edition: 12 Ways to Improve Your Return Policy

 Are you prepared for National Returns Day?
-It takes place on January 5th, 2017.
-According to the most recent ecommerce returns statistics, more than 44% of consumers returned an online purchase in 2016 alone.
+It kicks off on January 2nd, 2020 and spans all the way to January 15th.
+According to the most recent ecommerce returns statistics, more than 44% of consumers returned an online purchase in 2019 alone.
 Following the holiday shopping rush comes the returns rush.
-Think tanks are estimating that more than 5.8 million packages will be returned during the first seven to ten days of January, with 1.3 million of them being returned on the 5th.
+Think tanks are estimating that more than 6 million packages will be returned during the first seven to ten days of January, with 1.5 million of them being returned on the 2nd.
 Make your store stand out by taking the hassles of out ecommerce returns with this step-by-step, illustrated guide.

 Four Elements of a Great Return Policy